-It is one of the fundamental quantity in physics, and the most basic property of matter, it is the measure of the amount of matter in a body.
-The SI unit of mass is Kilogram (kg)
+It is one of the fundamental quantity in physics and the most basic property of matter.
+We can define mass as the measure of the amount of matter in a body.
+The SI unit of mass is Kilogram (kg).

 It is the measure of the force of gravity acting on a body.